Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/logging/third-party-logging/deep-mind-logger.md

 ### How To Enable Deep-mind Logger

-SYSIO integrates the `nodeop` core service daemon with `deep-mind logger`.
+Wire Sysio integrates the `nodeop` core service daemon with `deep-mind logger`.
 To benefit from full `deep-mind` logging functionality you must start your `nodeop` instance with the flag `--deep-mind`.
 After the start you can observe in the `nodeop` console output the informative details outputs created by the `deep-mind` logger.
 They distinguish themselves from the default `nodeop` output lines because they start with the `DMLOG` keyword.

 Examples of `deep-mind` log lines as you would see them in the `nodeop` output console: